-It’s 1976 in Vientiane, Laos.
-The Pathet Lao Communist government is in power in an uneasy relationship with its patron, the Vietnam of Ho Chi Minh.
+You’ve never read a mystery novel anything like this.
+It’s 1976 in Vientiane.
+Communist Laos is in an uneasy relationship with its patron, the Vietnam of Ho Chi Minh.

 Dr. Siri Paiboun, a long-suffering, 72-year-0ld doctor who has spent much of his life in the jungle as a reluctant guerrilla has been unhappily appointed the national coroner and stationed at a dangerously understaffed and under-resourced hospital in Vientiane.
 Dr. Siri has a staff of two in the morgue, an impertinent young nurse and a very helpful young man with a mild case of Down’s Syndrome.
 He has no laboratory, no chemicals, few instruments, and no credentials or interest in pathology.
 He is also a critic of the regime he helped put in power and has little hope for Laos.